kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

  - Linux/macOS (for now)
  - Java 11+

-`groovyls` can be installed via `:LspInstall groovyls` or by yourself by following the instructions [here](https://github.com/prominic/groovy-language-server.git#build).
+`groovyls` can be installed by following the instructions [here](https://github.com/prominic/groovy-language-server.git#build).

-The command `:LspInstall groovyls` makes an attempt at installing the binary by Fetching the groovyls repository from GitHub, compiling it and then expose a binary.

-If you installed groovy language server by yourself, you can set the `cmd` custom path as follow:
+If you have installed groovy language server, you can set the `cmd` custom path as follow:

 ```lua
 require'lspconfig'.groovyls.setup{